stackbit-projects/lingomap-8b03c/content/pages/support-us.md

 How to donate:

 1\.
-Open this webpage in WeChat if you're not there already:
+Skip this step if you're already in WeChat.
+If not, then:

 *   Option 1: Use your web browser's share function to send the link to this page to a chat in WeChat.